In this episode, we’ll take a brief look at what came to be called Spiritualism.

 At that time there were in England several religious sects, and Fox attended all without finding contentment in any.
-Finally, he felt called by the Spirit to speak out at a Baptist meeting, announcing the truth he now believed.
-From that point on, such urgings of the Spirit became more frequent.
+Finally, he felt called to speak out at a Baptist meeting, announcing what he now believed.
+From that point on, such urgings became more frequent.
 In gatherings of various religious groups, Fox declared he’d been commanded by the Spirit to announce his new vision of The Faith.
-He was often received with contempt and hostility, and was thrown out of meetings, beaten, and stoned.
-But all such didn’t not stop him.
+He was often treated with contempt and hostility and was thrown out of meetings, beaten, and stoned.
+But all such didn’t stop him.
 Soon he was in another “house with a belfry,” interrupting the service and proclaiming his message.

 Fox’s followers grew rapidly.
-At first they called themselves “Children of Light” but Fox preferred the name of Friends, which later become their official name.
+At first they called themselves “Children of Light” but Fox preferred the title Friends, which later become their official name.
 They were soon called Quakers by outsiders.
 The name came from their tendency to tremble with fervency as they prayed.

-In 1652, George Fox gained the support of Margaret Fell, a noble-woman who was widowed in 1658, and married him in ‘69.
+In 1652, George Fox gained the support of Margaret Fell, a noble-woman widowed in 1658.
 She became a leader in the movement and used her position to lend it an air of credibility and protection.
-But political opposition to grew and she was arrested for supporting the movement.
-Her property was confiscated & she was sentenced to life imprisonment.
-After being released by the king, she married Fox.
-The rest of their lives were spent teaching & in missions, which were repeatedly interrupted by rounds of imprisonment.
-Fox died in 1691, his wife Margaret in 1702.
+But political opposition grew and she was arrested for supporting the movement.
+Her property was confiscated and she was sentenced to life in prison.
+After being released by the king, she married Fox in 1669.
+The rest of their lives were spent teaching and in missions, which were repeatedly interrupted by rounds of imprisonment.
+Fox died in 1691, his wife Margaret a decade later.

-Since the Friends believed structure in worship was an obstacle to the Spirit, their service took place in silence.
+Since the Friends believed structure in worship was an obstacle to the Spirit, their services took place in silence.
 Any who felt called to speak or pray aloud were free to do so.
 When the Spirit moved them, women had the same right to speak as men.
-Fox himself did not prepare to speak at such meetings, but simply allowed the Spirit to move him.
-There were times when many gathered hoping to hear him speak, but he refused.
-Also, the Quakers didn’t include the traditional sacraments of baptism & communion.
-They feared that physical water, bread, & wine would draw attention away from the spiritual.
+Fox himself did not prepare a message but simply allowed the Spirit to move him in the moment.
+There were times when many gathered, hoping to hear him speak, but he refused.
+Also, Quakers didn’t include the traditional sacraments of baptism and communion.
+They feared that physical water, bread, and wine would draw attention away from the spiritual.

 Many disliked the teachings and practices of the Quakers.
 Religious leaders resented the way they interrupted their services to preach or read Scripture.
 Authorities saw the need to teach a lesson to these Friends, who refused to pay tithes, swear oaths, bow to their “betters,” or uncover their head before any but God.
 Quakers argued that, since God was addressed in the familiar “Thou,” no one else ought to be addressed by the more respectful “You.”
-Well, to those used to the submission of their “inferiors,” all this was an intolerable insubordination.
+To those used to the submission of their “inferiors,” that was intolerable insubordination.

-So, Fox was repeatedly beaten, & spent years in prison.
+So Fox was repeatedly beaten and spent years in prison.
 He was sent to prison the first time for interrupting a preacher who declared the ultimate truth was to be found in Scripture.
-Fox said that wasn’t true; ultimate truth was in the Spirit who inspired Scripture.
-On other occasions he was accused of blasphemy, or of conspiring against the government.
+Fox said that wasn’t true; the ultimate truth was in the Spirit who inspired Scripture.
+On other occasions, he was accused of blasphemy and of conspiring against the government.
 When the authorities offered a pardon, he refused, declaring he wasn’t guilty.
 To accept a pardon for something he hadn’t done was to lie.
-On another occasion, when serving 6 months for blasphemy, he was offered freedom in exchange for service in the Army.
-He refused, declaring Christians ought not use weapons other than those the Spirit provided, His sentence was prolonged by an additional 6 months.
+On another occasion, when serving six months for blasphemy, he was offered freedom in exchange for service in the Army.
+He refused, declaring Christians ought not use weapons other than those the Spirit provided.
+His sentence was prolonged by an additional six months.

-When he wasn’t in prison, Fox spent his time in Margaret’s home, called Swarthmoor Hall.
+When he wasn’t in prison, Fox spent his time in Margaret’s home, Swarthmoor Hall.
 It became the headquarters of the Friends.
 The rest of the time he traveled England and abroad, visiting Quaker meetings and taking his message to new areas.
-First he went to Scotland, where he was accused of sedition; then to Ireland.
-He spent 2 years in the Caribbean and North America; and made 2 visits to the Continent.
-In all these lands he gained converts, and by the time of his death, in 1691, his followers were counted by the tens of thousands.
+First, he went to Scotland, where he was accused of sedition; then to Ireland.
+He spent two years in the Caribbean and North America; and made two visits to the Continent.
+In all these places he gained converts, and by the time of his death, in 1691, his followers ran to the tens of thousands.

-And like Fox, they were persecuted.
-They were thrown in jail for vagrancy, blasphemy, inciting riots, & refusing to pay tithes.
+Like Fox, they were persecuted.
+They were thrown in jail for vagrancy, blasphemy, inciting riots, and refusing to pay tithes.
 In 1664, Charles II issued an edict forbidding unlicensed religious assemblies.
 Many groups continued gathering in secret.
-But the Quakers declared it would be a lie to do so, simply disobeyed the edict.
+But the Quakers declared it would be a lie to do so, and openly disobeyed the edict.
 Thousands were imprisoned, and by the time religious tolerance was granted in 1689, hundreds had died in prison.

 Penn then conceived the idea of what he called his “holy experiment.”
 Some friends had spoken to him about New Jersey, in North America.
-The crown had owed Penn’s father a considerable amount of money.
+The crown owed Penn’s father a considerable amount of money.
 When William’s father died, that debt fell to the son.
-Since the Charles II wasn’t able to pay, Penn asked instead for a grant of land in what is now Pennsylvania.
+Since Charles wasn’t able to pay, Penn asked instead for a grant of land in the New World.
+It became known as Penns’ Wood – Pennsylvania.
 His purpose was to found a new colony in which there would be complete religious freedom.
-By then other British colonies had been founded in North America.
+By then, other British colonies had been founded in North America.
 But, with the exception of Rhode Island, all were marked by religious intolerance.
-In Massachusetts, the most intolerant of the colonies, Quakers were persecuted, condemned to exile, and even mutilated and executed.
+In Massachusetts, the most intolerant of the colonies, Quakers were persecuted, condemned to exile, mutilated, and executed.
 What Penn now proposed was a new colony in which all would be free to worship according to their own convictions.
 This seemed bad enough to an intolerant age.
 But even worse was Penn’s plan to buy from the Indians the land that the crown had granted him.
 He was convinced that the Indians, and not the crown, were the legitimate owners of the land.
 And he hoped to establish such cordial relations with them that the settlers would have no need to defend themselves by force of arms.
 The capital of this holy experiment would be called Philadelphia—the city of fraternal love.

 The last Spiritualist we’ll look at today is Emanuel Swedenborg.

-Born in 1688, 3 years before Fox’s death, Emmanuel Swedenborg was born to an aristocratic family in Sweden.
-He received an education at the University of Uppsala, and spent 5 years traveling England, the Netherlands, France, and Germany.
+Born in 1688, three years before Fox’s death, Emmanuel Swedenborg was born to an aristocratic family in Sweden.
+He received an education at the University of Uppsala, and spent five years traveling England, the Netherlands, France, and Germany.
 The goal of these travels was the quest for knowledge.
 While Fox and Boehme pursued religious enlightenment, the young Swedenborg was after scientific knowledge.

 After many years of scientific inquiry, Swedenborg claimed he had a vision of being carried into the spiritual world where saw eternal truths.
 He wrote expansively on the true meaning of reality and Scripture.
 He said that all that exists is a reflection of the attributes of God.
 Therefore, the visible world “corresponds” with the invisible one.
 The same is true of Scripture, which reflects truths that can only be known by those who’ve entered the spiritual world.

-Since that plan didn’t really work, in 1784, 12 years after his death, his disciples founded the Church of the New Jerusalem, whose members were never many but which has survived to our time.
+Since that didn’t work out so well, in 1784, twelve years after his death, his disciples founded the Church of the New Jerusalem, whose members were never many but which has survived to our time.
 In the 19th C, the Swedenborgian Society was founded with the purpose of publishing and distributing Swedenborg’s writings.